klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/CodeExeNewDotNet/readme.md

 ## TL;DR

 During red teaming engagements or regular penetration testing, I always need to bypass certain AV, EDR or other defensive mechanisms.
-My usual approach was to just get rid of the signatures from a tool I need perform manual modifications.
+My usual approach was to just get rid of the signatures from a tool I need, by performing manual modifications.
 However, as the reader may already know, this process is not always quick, or even feasible.
-Recently, speaking with a colleague, I was discussing the need to design a more robust solution that could help us to bypass a target AV or EDR without requiring too much effort.
+In the middle of 2020, speaking with a colleague, I was discussing the need to design a more robust solution that could help us to bypass a target AV or EDR without requiring too much effort.
 I then decided to work on a new framework, which I later called **Inceptor**.

 After a bit of work, the tool became actually decent.
 So decent that I decided to open a public fork of it, to allow the community to play around with it and, hopefully, to help me improve it.

-Below, the slides of my talk "Bypass AV-EDR solutions combining well known techniques", which I used to introduce the main features of **Inceptor**.
+Before digging into the development process, it would be good to have a look to the slides of my talk "Bypass AV-EDR solutions combining well known techniques".
+The talk was a good summary of the techniques which have been later implemented within **Inceptor**.

 * [Inceptor - Bypass AV-EDR solutions combining well known techniques](https://github.com/klezVirus/inceptor/blob/main/slides/Inceptor%20-%20Bypass%20AV-EDR%20solutions%20combining%20well%20known%20techniques.pdf)

 ## Introduction

-Recently, during a "singular" engagement on a particularly restricted environment, my team, and I had quite a hard time creating a payload which could fit our needs, evading the platform defenses.
+Relatively recently, during a "singular" engagement on a particularly restricted environment, my team, and I had quite a hard time creating a payload which could fit our needs, evading the platform defenses.
 As such, I decided it was a good time to design a solution which could help us to execute arbitrary shellcode and existing binaries without requiring us to manipulate their source-code everytime.